Skip to Content

 Reps for that local group claimed the new design was "data-driven," but the data show that bus riders are still getting disproportionately less road than motorists.

-An earlier rendering Adams touted when he announced the partnership with business groups had just one car lane and included a bike lane, which is now gone, nearly 150 cyclists riding through every hour, according to the Association's stats.
+An earlier rendering Adams touted when he announced the partnership with business groups had just one car lane and included a bike lane, which is now gone, despite the nearly 150 cyclists riding through every hour, according to the Association's stats.

 Most people on Fifth Avenue walk or ride buses, and don't drive.
 Graphic: Fifth Avenue Association